SchoemanClaudia/RiskyQuizness/README.md

   ![Score Feedback A](assets/images/score-a.webp)  ![Score Feedback B](assets/images/score-b.webp) | ![Score Feedback C](assets/images/score-c.webp)

-- Players are given the option after quiz end to replay as their existing team name, allow a new team name to be entered for a new game, or exit quiz app:
+- Players are given the option after quiz ends, to replay as their existing team name; allow a new team name to be entered for a new game; or exit the quiz app:
-  - If New Quiz, team starts a new quiz round as existing team name:
+  - If New Quiz, team starts a new quiz round as their existing team name:
-    - redirects players to select a difficulty level if they want to more of a challenge
+    - redirects players to select a difficulty level, if they want more of a challenge
   - If New Team, players are redirected to main welcome screen to start a new journey
   - If Exit, the app stops and players receive feedback to confirm end of quiz journey